-One more thing that could happen if you choose the wrong franchise is this: your credit rating could take a hit if you ended up closing your business down, because you’d still owe money to your vendors…and maybe even a landlord.
+One more thing that could happen if you choose the wrong franchise is this: your credit rating could take a hit if you ended up having to close your franchise business up, because you’d still owe money to your vendors…and maybe even a landlord.

 It Doesn’t Have To Happen

-The nightmarish scenario that I described above can be easily avoided if you know what to watch out for when you’re investigating franchises.
+The nightmarish scenarios I described above can be easily avoided if you know what to watch out for when you’re investigating franchises.

-But, if you’ve never looked into franchise ownership, (beyond web-surfing and brochure-gathering) it’s going to be hard for you to know if you’re on the right path or not.
+But, if you’ve never looked into franchise ownership, (beyond web-surfing and online brochure-gathering) it’s going to be hard for you to know if you’re on the right path or not.

 The right path…which translates into choosing the right franchise opportunity-followed by in-depth research, can allow you to come out a winner.
 (I’ll let you define the word, “Winner.”)

 The wrong path?
 Just move your eyes up the page to see where that can lead.

 I’ve helped thousands of would-be franchise owners-just like you, protect themselves with the risk-lowering techniques that I’m about to share.
 I promise that you’re going to feel a lot better…and a lot more confident about your decision to become the owner of a franchise business, by the time you finish this article.